Cloud-CV/EvalAI/docs/source/directory_structure.md

 * **workers**

-One of the main directory, which contains the code for submission worker.
+One of the main directories, which contains the code for submission worker.
 Submission worker is a normal python worker which is responsible for processing and evaluating submission of a user.
 The command to start a worker is:

 ```
 python scripts/workers/submission_worker.py